kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-Configuration and management of the resource classes is fully handled by the underlying container runtime and is invisible to kubelet.
+Configuration and management of the class resources is fully handled by the underlying container runtime and is invisible to kubelet.
 An error to the CRI client is returned if the specified class is not available.